BBG normally run 2 open meetings a year, one in April (with an AGM) and one in October, at which members and non-members alike are welcome.

-The meetings include an update on Group activities, an illustrated talk and, of course, a raffle and a chance to buy some badgery goodies.
-Plus, they are a great opportunity for badger friends from across the county to catch up!
+These meetings generally include an update on Group activities, an illustrated talk and, of course, a raffle and a chance to buy some badgery goodies.
+And, of course, now we are meeting face to face again, they are a great opportunity for badger friends from across the county to catch up!
 We have been known to eat biscuits and even this exceptional cake made by one of our talented members!

-As always for Binfield Badger Group meetings, there is no admission charge and the meeting is open to non-members.
-Doors open at 7:00pm and the meeting will start at 7:30pm.
-This will be at the Farley Wood Centre, Turnpike Road, Binfield, RG42 1FW.
+There is no admission charge for our public meetings, which are open to non-members.
+Doors open at 7:00pm and the meeting starts at 7:30pm.
+Meetings are held at the Farley Wood Centre, Turnpike Road, Binfield, RG42 1FW.

 Farley Wood Centre